Data-For-Public-Good/irs_dataset/README.md

 Just make sure you have Jupyter Notebook installed (comes with anaconda).

-Also, you need to donwload the [csv](https://nccs-data.urban.org/data/bmf/2018/bmf.bm1812.csv).
+Also, you need to download the [csv](https://nccs-data.urban.org/data/bmf/2018/bmf.bm1812.csv).
 Make sure to save it in the same folder as the jupyter notebook file.

+# Downloading and quering dictionaries

+I created a step-by-step with an easier way to download and query on the dictionaries.
+Check the instructions in [this file](dictionaries.md), but make sure to also download [this](download_links.txt) and [this](search_script.sh).